kleopatra999/paypal-commerce-ios/docs/config.md

 	   1. `banner_color`: The background color of the header banner in the receipt.
 	   1. `modal_color`: The background color of the sidebar menu, as well as modal overlays.
 	   1. `checkmark_color`: The checkmark color across the app.
-- `facebook_url_scheme_suffix`: If you have multiple apps hooked up to the same Facebook App, add this key to the PayPal Commerce Config with the suffix you added to your Facebook URL Scheme.
-Please be sure to follow our [Facebook doc](facebook.md).

 ### Modest-Assets.xcassets